GeveoAu/blog/_posts/2018-05-30-What's-new-in-Angular-6.md

+---
-What is new in Angular 6.0 (Angular 2.0)
+title: What is new in Angular 6.0 (Angular 2.0)
+author: Aruna Perera
+linkedin:
+description : Angular6, Angular
+---

 AngularJS is a JavaScript-based open-source front-end web application framework maintained by Google, which combines declarative templates, dependency injection, end-to-end tooling and integrated best practices to solve development challenges.
 In addition, Angular JavaScript components complement Apache Cordova, a framework used for developing cross-platform mobile apps.